 1. Job Market Opportunities

 The Canadian population comprises more aged people than skilled workers.
 There is a massive shortage of talented workers in many industries.
 Canada extends opportunities for people worldwide to visit and work to meet the labor market demand.
+Self employed individuals are also attracted to Canada’s flexible work environment, which allows them to operate businesses or work as independent contractors.

 1. Work-Life Balance